panzerdp/dmitripavlutin.com/content/posts/084-property-exists/index.md

 ## 4. Summary

-There are mainly 3 ways to check if the property exists.
+There are mainly 3 ways to check if the properties or keys exist in an object.

 The first way is to invoke `object.hasOwnProperty(propName)`.
 The method returns `true` if the `propName` exists inside `object`, and `false` otherwise.